cfoust/cy/docs/src/replay-mode/command-detection.md

 `cy` can detect the commands you run and the output they produce.
 It does this by ~using magic~ having you put a special string in your shell's prompt that lets it determine where the commands you enter begin and end.

-By enabling this feature, you gain access to a bunch of cool functionality for jumping between panes, copying command output, and much more.
+By enabling this feature, you gain access to a range of functionality for jumping between panes, copying command output, and much more.

 ## Enabling command detection